oscaromeu/k3s-ansible/README.md

 # ![Raspberry Pi](documentation/img/logo_raspberry-pi.svg) k3s ansible

-This project starts from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and adds some features.
+This project starts from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and adds some features and changes.
 The goal is to easily spin up and configure k3s cluster with all the needed tools via Ansible.

 ## Prerequisites